ffnord/startseite/README.md

 	jekyll build

+On Ubuntu you might need to ensure the right environment with

+        bundle exec jekyll build

-so it is stored in the folder `_site` inside this repository.
+The generated static pages will be stored in the subfolder `_site/`, that you should move somewhere outside of this repository.
 If something analogous to `rm -r /path/to/www; mv _site /path/to/www` is not possible, you may decided for something like

 	(cd _site && tar cf - .)|(cd /path/to/www && sudo tar xf -)